What is Arista Networks' risk, return, and volatility like?

 Arista Networks Treynor Ratio

-ANET Treynor Ratio (Since inception)
+ANET Treynor Ratio (5Y)

 Excess return per beta vs SPYThe line's slope is Arista Networks's beta to SPY — steeper means more market-sensitive.
 Treynor divides excess return by that slope, so an asset can look efficient with a shallow beta and a small return, or inefficient with a steep beta and a big return.